HELPING YOU WORK BACK FROM HARDSHIP,

 Defensive Asylum Proceedings

-If the USCIS has initiated proceedings against you, rest assured that you can still file an I-589 application.
-This scenario prompts a slight alteration from the affirmative asylum process.
-In this defensive asylum process, the USCIS assigns a date for your hearing in front of an immigration judge.
-This judge will carefully heed your account and those of your witnesses, as well as closely examining the evidence you present.
-Furthermore, the judge will direct questions your way regarding your persecution experiences and your anxiety about returning home.
-Typically, the judge will conclude your hearing with a final decision.
-If the judge sanctions your application, you have the opportunity to apply for a green card following a year of continuous physical presence in the U.S. It's vital to have a proficient attorney like Ruben Espinoza in your corner, supporting your case.
-If you find yourself in immigration court, it's not too late; Ruben Espinoza, a notable Immigration law attorney in California, is ready to assist you.
+If the USCIS has already initiated proceedings against you, you can still file an I-589 application.
+The proceeding differs a bit from the affirmative asylum process.
+In a defensive asylum process, the USCIS will schedule you for a hearing in front of an immigration judge.
+The judge will listen to your testimony and that of your witnesses and look at the evidence you have presented.
+Additionally, the judge will ask you questions concerning your experience of persecution and your fear of returning home.
+Usually, the judge will make a decision at the end of your hearing.
+If the judge approves your application, you can apply for a green card after a year of continuous physical presence in the U.S. Needless to say, it is critical that you have an expert immigration attorney by your side to make sure that you present a compelling case.
+If you’re already in immigration court, it’s not too late.
+Contact one of our immigration lawyers today.